bczernecki/thundeR/README.md

 requests.](https://github.com/bczernecki/thunder/issues)

 ### Acknowledgments:
-Development of the thundeR package has been supported by the by the Polish National Science Center (Grant No. 2020/39/D/ST10/00768)
+Development of the thundeR package has been supported by the Polish National Science Center (Grant No. 2020/39/D/ST10/00768)